stolbovd/spring-data-examples/README.md

 # spring-data-examples
-Examples of use Spring Framework
+Examples of use Spring Data Project